-The course studies problems in supervising and working effectively with people problems which face the proprietorship, partnership, or closely held corporation in such matters as organizational structure, personnel policies, and managerial succession.
+The course studies problems in supervising and working effectively with people problems of proprietorships, partnerships, or small corporations in matters of organizational structure, personnel policies, and managerial succession.
 (3 units) Prerequisite: BA 308

 BA 337 - PERSONNEL LAW

 This course covers personnel law from a business perspective.
 It includes all foundations needed to understand the topic and the most important state and federal guidelines.
 (3 units) Prerequisite: BA 308